pjoshi751/mosip-dev-installer/README.md

 - Once all services are up, run a test api under `launcher/test/api_test.py`.
 For the OTP email test, you will have to allow Google to receive emails from apps (lesser security setting).

-## LDAP tool (for Debugging)
+## LDAP UI tool
-- Download and install Apache Studio DS http://directory.apache.org/studio/download/download-linux.html
+- For inspecting contents of LDAP, download and install Apache Studio DS http://directory.apache.org/studio/download/download-linux.html
-- host: localhost, port = 10389, Simple Authentication, Bind DN = "uid=admin,ou=system", Bind password = "secret"
+- Create a new connection with following params: host = localhost, port = 10389, Simple Authentication, Bind DN = "uid=admin,ou=system", Bind password = "secret"

 ## Notes
 - config server runs on port 8888 by default.
 It may conflict with some services.
 TODO: Change the port.